-INSTRUCTIONS FOR PREPARING AND SUBMITTING THE PROPOSED BUDGET FOR THE 2017-18 YEAR
+INSTRUCTIONS FOR PREPARING AND SUBMITTING THE PROPOSED BUDGET FOR THE 2019-20 YEAR

-Each county board of education, regional education service agency (RESA) and multi-county vocational center (MCVC) is required to prepare a proposed budget for the succeeding fiscal year for each fund that the agency intends to maintain during the year and submit it to the State Board of Education for approval.
-The requirement for county boards of education is contained in WVC §18-9B-6 and the requirements for RESAs and MCVCs is contained in applicable State Board policies.
+- 1. Each county board of education and multi-county vocational center (MCVC) is required to prepare a proposed budget for the succeeding fiscal year for each fund that the agency intends to maintain during the year and submit it to the State Board of Education for approval.
+The requirement for county boards of education is contained in WVC §18-9B-6 and the requirements for MCVCs is contained in applicable State Board policies. - SUBMITTAL: All proposed budgets are to be prepared and submitted using the West Virginia Education Information System (WVEIS).
+MCVCs are to provide the information to their fiscal agents so that the data can be entered electronically in the system under the appropriate fund.
+The file must be released for transmission no later than May 30, 2019.